ChampionMains/Pyrobot/subguide.md

 The flair size actually isn't what is important for the images right now, just the *aspect ratio*.
 The scripts I use to generate the CSS will take care of the scaling, and it'll also be easier to changes sizes later.
+**In fact, I have begun keeping images larger than their pixel size which lets details shine on high-dpi screens (July 2017).**
 For the wide flairs the ratio is 2:1, for the square ones its 1:1.
 You could also pick another aspect ratio if you like.